ameet01/codedash/README.md

 - [ ] Logs history of players games
 - [ ] Private rooms with passwords
 - [ ] Let more than 2 users in a room race
+- [ ] Filter rooms for specific language

 ## Wireframes